Santa’s Magic package with Santa’s Lapland

 I think the most important thing is to not underestimate just how cold it is.
 The temperature can fluctuate a lot and the Arctic Circle Centre can be 10 degrees colder than Saariselka town, so pack carefully and take loads of layers!

 We were each provided with an all-in-one thermal suit, woolly socks, mittens and boots.
 And boy did we need them!
 It’s so cold you actually wear your coat — and lots of layers — under the thermal suit, which seemed to be an excellent quality.

 The mittens were very thick, they were leather with a woolly inner layer, again you can wear a pair of inner gloves underneath to give you some more warmth.
 The woolly socks and boots were brilliant – they kept my feet toasty warm.

-As I said earlier, it’s all about layers so we packed loads for each of us – including multiple thermal tops each!
-As well as the obvious, hats scarves – balaclavas are a good idea too as your face can get quite cold.
+As I said earlier, it’s all about layers so we packed loads for each of us — including multiple thermal tops each!
+As well as the obvious like hats and scarves — balaclavas are also a good idea too as your face can get quite cold.